Rajatsaxenabhu/Neural-Style-Transfer/README.md

 * [Tensorflow]
 * [openCV]

 This is not a trainable model.
+Its just take two images as input one is content image and another is artistic image It extract the feature of artistic image and render on the content image.
+Presentation on netural_style_transfer <button>Click to download Presentation</button>